cloudfoundry/credhub-cli/README.md

 CERTIFICATE AUTHORITY:

+NOTE: CA with name 'default' will be used when generating a certificate credential without a named CA

 	ca-get --name <ca name>
 		Get the value and attributes of a CA.
 		-n, --name 'CA'							Name of CA to retrieve